An Overview of MCT Oil and Medium-Chain Triglycerides

 What Are Medium-Chain Triglycerides?

+Medium-chain triglycerides (MCTs) are fats that occur naturally in some foods, such as whole foods and dairy products, but they are also manufactured for their value as a healthier dietary fat.
 Triglycerides are a chemical compound that is composed of a glycerol backbone and three fatty acids.
 These fatty acids can have different numbers of carbon atoms attached to them, forming an aliphatic tail which determines the type of triglyceride.
 Long-chain triglycerides (LCTs), which are the most common dietary fat, have 13 to 21 carbons in each aliphatic tail.
 Short-chain triglycerides have fewer than six carbons attached to each fatty acid.
 Medium-chain triglycerides fall right in the middle with an aliphatic tail of six to 12 carbon atoms on at least two out of three fatty acids.
-MCTs occur naturally in some foods but are also manufactured for their value as a healthier dietary fat.

 Compared to LCTs, MCTs are easier for the body to metabolize quickly, meaning they are less likely to be stored as fat.
 When LCTs enter the body, they must first be broken down by pancreatic enzymes and then delivered to the lymphatic system before traveling to the liver where they can be converted to energy.
 The body cannot metabolize LCTs as efficiently, and excess LCTs are stored as fat.
 MCTs, on the other hand, can travel immediately to the liver after they are consumed to be used as instant energy.
 MCTs can also be turned into ketones which can travel from the blood to the brain to serve as an alternative energy source to glucose.
 There are a few main types of medium-chain fatty acids that are defined by the length of their aliphatic tail: